 Traditional scarf with ajrak ornament.
 Ajrak is a special form of block printing in Pakistan.

-As a neighbour of China, India, Iran and Afghanistan, Pakistan plays a key geopolitical role for development in South Asia.
-The country's dynamic development and its global importance make Pakistan a significant partner for Germany's development cooperation.
+As a neighbour of China, India, Iran and Afghanistan, Pakistan plays a key geopolitical and security role.
+In view of the high level of population growth and the dynamic domestic developments in Pakistan, the country is of vital importance for development in South Asia and is a significant partner for Germany's development cooperation.

 Straight to